LukePappa/Ourism/level_3.md

 Compressing immediate reality into meaning, I may articulate myself as experience.
 I can then formalize and systematize qualia into categories of being.
-Speaking in those terms, existence comprises spatiotemporally situated brains, ranging in complexity from singular particles to entire nervous systems.
+In terms of a physical universe, existence comprises spatiotemporally situated brains, ranging in complexity from singular particles to entire nervous systems.

 Sapience is such a rare and significant privilege that personally developing it defies coincidence.
 To make sense of my circumstances, I must invoke the MWI and posit that each brain subjectively perceives the world-branch in which it eventually attains everlasting and perfect attunement to its transcendent ground.